 5 graham crackers

-2 ounces chocolate peanut butter fudge coating (left over from above recipe)**
+2 ounces chocolate peanut butter fudge coating (left over from the above recipe)**

 opalescent or white decorating sugar